Milton Keynes: Urban design

 The radical plan, form and scale of Milton Keynes attracted international attention.
 Early phases of development include work by celebrated architects, including Sir Richard MacCormac, Norman Foster, Henning Larsen, Ralph Erskine, John Winter, and Martin Richardson.
 Led by Lord Campbell of Eskan (chairman) and Fred Roche (General Manager), the Corporation attracted talented young architects, led by the respected designer, Derek Walker.
-In the modernist Miesian tradition is the Shopping Building designed by Stuart Mosscrop and Christopher Woodward, a grade II listed building, which the Twentieth Century Society inter alia regards as the "most distinguished" twentieth century retail building in Britain.
+In the modernist Miesian tradition is the Shopping Building designed by Stuart Mosscrop and Christopher Woodward, a grade II listed building, which the Twentieth Century Society called the "most distinguished" twentieth century retail building in Britain.
 The Development Corporation also led an ambitious public art programme.

 The urban design has not been universally praised.
 In 1980, the then president of the Royal Town Planning Institute, Francis Tibbalds, described Central Milton Keynes as "bland, rigid, sterile, and totally boring."
 Michael Edwards, a member of the original consultancy team, (Note: and erstwhile lecturer in urban planning at University College London) believes that there were weaknesses in their proposal and that the Development Corporation implemented it badly.